theamanali/calculator/README.md

 - Digit button only allows for one digit for all operations until page is refreshed
 - Previous equation display will overflow given large equation.
-- Previous equation should change operator when operator changes

 ## 🛠️ Installation